 Indian Logistics Industry is said to be 13% of GDP.
 One can hear this figure in almost every intellectual discussion related to Logistics and infrastructure.
-Many are even unaware of where this figure comes from, this gets actively cited at various industry discussions, conferences and white papers and is interpreted differently by various ‘experts’.
-Poor state of Logistics in the country is a general inference after this citation.
+Many are even unaware of where this figure comes from, this gets actively cited at various industry discussions, conferences, and white papers and is interpreted differently by various ‘experts’.
+The poor state of Logistics in the country is a general inference after this citation.
 The confusion compounds when this gets linked to the transaction cost in Logistics so much so that one would find an executive in a price negotiation discussion citing this figure as if this is the basis of every transactional cost in Logistics.
 Many experts express their concerns over this cost being high in comparison to other countries and try discussing solutions by taking this as a benchmark cost.

 But is that a correct figure 1st and if at all, is that a right interpretation of this cost?

-academic research work in logistics sector tends to aggregate total logistics cost and express them relative to some economic baseline, such as GDP.
-But that gives an idea of only the size of Logistics Industry in the country.
-And size does not automatically relate to performance i.e. bigger or smaller is better etc. The case of logistics adds to the confusion due to that fact that unlike many other sectors logistics assumes two roles in trade policy agenda ~ One is the trade in services of which logistics is considered a separate cluster for discussions and 2nd is trade facilitation where logistics is assumed to be facilitating the trade.
-While the 1st represents size of the sector and can be seen as %age of GDP but does not necessarily tells anything about its performance and hence its interpretation with respect to trade facilitation may not be correct.
+academic research work in the logistics sector tends to aggregate total logistics costs and express them relative to some economic baseline, such as GDP.
+But that gives an idea of only the size of the 3PL Logistics Industry in the country.
+And size does not automatically relate to performance i.e. bigger or smaller is better etc. The case of logistics adds to the confusion due to the fact that unlike many other sectors logistics assumes two roles in trade policy agenda ~ One is the trade-in services of which logistics is considered a separate cluster for discussions and 2nd is trade facilitation where logistics is assumed to be facilitating the trade.
+While the 1st represents the size of the sector and can be seen as the %age of GDP but does not necessarily tell anything about its performance and hence its interpretation with respect to trade facilitation may not be correct.